jojasadventure/dipole-classifiers/README.md

 ### **Step 3: Configure Your LLM API Key**
-Keep editing the config.yaml and setup your LLM API details:
+Continue editing the config.yaml and set up your LLM API details:
 - e.g. set provider to "google", "openai" , "ollama"
-- edit their settings such as URL and API key
+- edit the settings such as URL and API key